W3rni0/TJCTF_2020/readme.md

 **tjctf{n1c3_j0b_with_lf1_2_rc3}**
 ```
-Here is another challenge I spent a lot of times (and tears) on mostly because I was stubborn and didn't try
+Here is another challenge I spent a lot of time (and tears) on mostly because I was stubborn and didn't try
-the tools I have.
+to use the resources I have.
 when we go to the site we get the following message:
 ```
 ![](assets//images//file_viewer_1.png)